shabeer-syed/ACEs/index.md

 [10-y Risks of Death and Emergency Re-admission in Adolescents Hospitalised with Violent, Drug- or Alcohol-Related, or Self-Inflicted Injury: A Population-Based Cohort Study](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001931)

+[Study protocol: a mixed-methods study to evaluate which health visiting models in England are most promising for mitigating the harms of adverse childhood experiences]

 <script src="http://code.jquery.com/jquery-1.4.2.min.js"></script> <script> var x = document.getElementsByClassName("site-footer-credits"); setTimeout(() => { x[0].remove(); }, 10); </script>